Comment by sigmoid10

 Now the regime can link social media activity of anonymous activists to their real IP addresses, devices and locations.

-verbify a day ago
+verbify 10 months ago

 > Edit: For all the cynics and doomsayers here, consider this: Tor has been around for a long time, but there has never been an uptick in arrests that could be correlated to cracking the core anonymity service.
 If you look closely at the actual high profile cases where people got busted despite using tor, these people always made other mistakes that led authorities to them.